In Lab Engineering

 Objectives

-Research platforms as drivers of innovation
+Research platforms as catalysts for innovation

-A range of services tailored to SMEs
+A range of services tailored to small and medium-sized businesses

-Creation of innovation units
+Establishment of innovation units

 Target audience